Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample07_Read.md

 ### Read text from an image URL

-This example is similar to the above, except it calls the `Read` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.
+This example is similar to the above, except it calls the `Analyze` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.

 ```C# Snippet:ImageAnalysisReadFromUrl
 var result = client.Analyze(